 What does nursing mean to you?
-Nurse is a broad term used to describe many healthcare workers who perform patient-based care in a variety of settings.
+“Nurse” is a broad term used to describe a healthcare worker who performs patient-based care in a variety of settings.
 A nurse's duties and title will vary depending on educational background, certifications and licenses.
 In the United States alone, there are about 2.6 million nursing professionals.
-Even in tough economic times, the demand for qualified nurses is strong.
-The reason is clear: hospitals and patients recognize the need for the very special people that take on such a laborious duty with a passion for serving and healing.
+Even in tough economic times, the demand for qualified nurses is still strong.
+The reason is clear: hospitals and patients recognize the need for very special people that can take on such a laborious duty with a passion for serving and healing.

 Over the past year, we have asked nurses across the country what inspires them.
 Here are just a few of their responses:

 Darren F. responded, “When patients walk out of the hospital with an understanding of their condition and hope for the future.
 That's what inspires me.”